Below are communications sent by MTI America with information and resources

 - Monitor temperatures, symptoms, and overall well-being

-Although we understand that these measures may feel inconvenient, know that they are necessary and that these circumstances are temporary.
-We will look back upon this period as a time of great resiliency, and we will emerge even stronger than we imagined.
+We understand these measures may feel inconvenient and overplayed, but know they are necessary for the safety of all.
+I remain hopeful we will look back upon this period as a time of great resiliency, and we will emerge even stronger than we ever imagined.

 Prior to scheduling transport services please confirm your injured workers are aware they must follow CDC guidelines and local county and state regulations.
 Both drivers and Injured workers are required to wear a face covering.
 MTI is providing over 10,000 masks to our drivers nationally to ensure our high standards of safety and health remain a priority.